Ramgopal-A/FOSS-HACK-2026/README.md

 Voice-First Navigation: Reduces the need for exact typing by optimizing for voice commands in regional languages.

-Privacy-First: All private information and family communications remain local to the device (such as the user's phone or your Lenovo LOQ).
+Privacy-First: All private information and family communications remain local to the device (such as the user's phone ).

 🏗️ Tech Stack Frontend: Tailwind CSS/React (optimized for large tap targets and high contrast)